top of page

 4. All parts have good intentions.
 Although the parts may be in burdensome roles, their intentions are always good towards us.
 However, the burdens they carry can make it seem like the parts are not serving us.

 When, for example, we are shy, explosive, have no sense of worth, overeat, hurt ourselves, (fill in your own words here), we may feel that parts do not serve us at all.
 But changing our perspective on the situation is already the beginning of the path to overcoming our difficulties.
-Because when we look at the fact that our parts carry the burden of shyness, lack of sense of worth.
-When we see that we have a part that struggles with overeating and self-harm, then we can tenderly take care of our part and, in the therapeutic process, leave behind the burdens that our parts have been carrying (sometimes for a very long time).
+Because when we look at the fact that our parts carry the burden of shyness, lack of sense of worth, when we see that we have a part that struggles with overeating and self-harm, then we can tenderly take care of our part and, in the therapeutic process, leave behind the burdens that our parts have been carrying (sometimes for a very long time).